feathericons/feather/README.md

 > [!NOTE] > `feather.js` and `feather.min.js` are located in the `dist` directory of the npm package.

-Or load the script from a CDN provider:
+Or load the script from a CDN provider :

 ```html
 <!-- choose one -->